This documentation adapts the formal specification for practical use. The full specification is maintained at github.com/FlowMCP/flowmcp-spec.

 |---|---|

-| Schema Format | File structure, main/handlers split, route definitions, naming conventions |
+| Schema Format | File structure, main/handlers split, tool definitions, naming conventions |

 | Parameters | Position block, Z block validation, shared list interpolation, API key injection |